 In the Bay of Ranobe, degraded marine habitats and concentrated fishing pressure mean that fewer and fewer coastal inhabitants can make a living from the ocean.
 Extreme poverty and a lack of alternative livelihoods have led to a scramble for marine resources.
 Dwindling fish catches, illegal turtle hunting and the obliteration of coral reefs from destructive fishing practices further reduce fisheries, increase poverty and competition, and leave little incentive for sustainable fisheries management.
 In response to this growing crisis, our aquaculture project offers communities that are reliant on the exploitation of marine resources an alternative and sustainable livelihood.
 To date:

-Sea cucumber and seaweed farming as sustainable livelihood options have been developed in seven villages, involving 291 families.
+Sea cucumber and seaweed farming as sustainable livelihood options have been developed in nine villages, involving over 300 families.

 In just one year, aquaculture activities generated over $24,000 USD.